BSidesSF/bsidessf.github.io/_posts/2018-02-16-2018-cfp-stats-and-our-cfp-process.md

 date: 2018-02-16T10:00:01-10:05
 ---

-# 2018 CFP Stats and Our CFP Process

 This year was a very exciting year for many reasons.

 - We had the largest number of submissions ever -- 147 to be exact
 - We are moving to a new location (City View at Metreon), only a short walk from RSA Conference!
-- Our CFP review team was bigger and more diverse than ever!
+- Our CFP review team was bigger and more diverse than ever

 I'm not sure if we have ever given insight into our CFP process, but I feel like this year we should.
 I’d also like to provide an explanation for the errors from last night.